octavianusb/next-startups/README.md

 A Next.js 15 platform where entrepreneurs can submit their startup ideas for virtual pitch competitions, browse other pitches, and gain exposure through a clean minimalistic design.

+A live version of the app can be found here: [https://next-startups-octavianusb.vercel.app/](https://next-startups-octavianusb.vercel.app/)

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - React 19